AguaClara/String-Digester/TricklingFilter_Final_Report.md

 * $\small T_h$ = hot temperature, K
 * $\small Z$ = height of filter, m

-The trickling filter for the team will strive to employ a naturally aerated system.
+The team's trickling filter design will strive to employ a naturally aerated system.
 The industry-standard for natural aeration or "natural draft" is to use a temperature gradient between the filter media and the ambient air temperature to provide a flow of air.
 This will prevent the need to mechanically aerate with fans or other air pumps, to prevent excess use of electricity.
 To achieve natural draft, the following criteria are required (Tchobanoglous et. al. 2003, pp 903):

 1. The drainage and collection channels must not flow any greater than halfway full in order to permit air flow throughout the system.
 2. Access ports with adequate openings should be implemented at both tremendous.